marcforn/kmm-demo/Readme.md

 + **Logging messages**: Local implementation was required.
 Logs not disabled on iOS Release.
 + **Coroutines Retries**: Custom implementation has been done to retry failing REST connections.
 + **Exception Handler**: Custom implementation has been created to ensure only CustomException is sent to domain layer.
 + **Dependency Injection**: Koin was used to solve DI issue.
-When SDK is initialized the graph is created and no method can be called without this step.
+When SDK is initialized the graph is created and all modules are injected.
 + **Library Versions**: All library versions have been centralized into Dependencies.kt file.
 + **Bluetooth Integration**: Third party library (BlueFalcon) was tested but it's not working on Kotlin 1.4.
 Opened a ticket on Github to wait for response.
 An alternative could be forking the library and implementing on our own.
++ **Firebase Crashlytics**: It has to be implemented on application level -> Does report crashes from KMM Module
++ **Firebase Performance**: It has to be implemented on application level -> Does report performance reports such as API response time and loading times.

 ## Issues found:

-### Logging messages:
+### Logging messages [iOS Support]:
 There no native logging mechanism.
 Actual/Expect implementation was required.
 Logs not disabled on iOS Release.

-### CustomException on Domain Layer:
+### CustomException on Domain Layer [Pending Framework Update]:
 The only way to populate to domain layer Custom Exception was adding @ExperimentalStdlibApi to all classes propagating the Exception.
 Review in the future the compatibility.

-### Dependency Injection:
-The Sdk implements it's own graph using Koin.
-In case native apps already use any DI mechanish the contract should be modified to pass the module to application parents.

-### Bluetooth Integration:
+### Bluetooth Integration [FAILED]:
 Third party library (BlueFalcon) was used.
 This provide a good client for connecting through bluetooth.
 The big issue is that library is updated every 3-4 month.

+### Context Injection [FAILED]:
+Could not inject Application context as Typealias does not work together with the current version of KOIN.